henrylawson/henrylawson.net/website/_posts/2016-02-10-bad-analogies.markdown

    even though they asked for a kitchen, they have since learned that everyone eats out, no one uses the kitchen , so they'd like it replaced with another bathroom.
 This however is a common story with software systems.
-1. Software is easier to change than physical infrastructure which de emphasises the need to "get everything right at the start".
+1. Software is easier to change than physical infrastructure which de-emphasizes the need to "get everything right at the start".
 If you design a software solution with the expectation that it will not be easy to change (like a house or bridge) you build in unneeded, excess complexity.
 Which is not required as software is more malleable and can be changed to adapt.